EightBitGuru/FAST-40/README.md

 No hardware modification is required.

 Other (vintage) 40-column programs typically suffer from some combination of sluggish performance, visual glitching, or screen-editor functionality issues.
 FAST-40 was designed from the ground up to render an artifact-free 40x24 text mode with performance comparable to the hardware-assisted 22x23 display, whilst faithfully reproducing standard screen-editor functionality.
-In tests, FAST-40 character output rates actually *exceed* stock speeds by at least 7% and often reach speeds almost 40% faster than stock.
+In tests, FAST-40 character output rates *exceed* stock speeds by at least 7% and often reach speeds almost 40% faster than stock.

 FAST-40 works under emulation and on real VIC-20 hardware - it can be attached as an auto-start cartridge in VICE (see below) or burned/flashed/loaded into a suitable EPROM or 'soft' cartridge such as the Final Expansion 3.